Research

 Our department specializes in the development of immunological tests for veterinary and human medical applications.
 The focus is on assay developments for use in the diagnostic laboratory (ELISA) as well as on tests for on-site analysis, such as point-of-care tests (lateral flow assay).

-We develop and validate complete test systems, including individual diagnostic components such as monoclonal antibodies and recombinant proteins.
+We develop and validate complete test systems, including individual diagnostic components such as monoclonal antibodies and antigens (e.g. in the form of recombinant proteins).
 Novel detection markers such as fluorescent nanoparticles are also used in this process.

 .